iliakan/node-dev/readme.md

 `npm install dev -g`

-Global installation to have node-dev in path.
+Global installation is preferred to have `node-dev` utility in path.

 ### Advanced usage